Faizullah9181/Real-Estate-DBMS-PROJECT/README.md

 ## Important Highlights Of project
-- Customize Admin Panel To CREATE,READ,UPDATE,DELETE Listings,Realtors,Contact Inquiries
+- Customized Admin Panel To CREATE,READ,UPDATE,DELETE Listings,Realtors,Contact Inquiries
 - Admin Can Decide to publish listing on website or not
 - Admin Can make Realtor MVP
 - Users Can search Listings according To their needs